sstrudeau/jquery-dropper/README.markdown

 ## Callbacks

 The plugin offers three callback methods that can be passed to the .dropper() method:

 * clickCallback
 * mouseMoveCallback
 * mouseOutCallback

-Each callback is called with a single argument, which is a simple "color" of the color of the pixel under the mouse.
+Each callback is called with a single argument, a color object.
 The color object has has 5 attributes: r, g, b and alpha which are 0-255 integers for the "red", "green", "blue" and "alpha transparency" channel of the image.
 And "rgbhex" which is the 6 character hexadecimal representation of the color.

 Example: